 All the members of Sinfonia Spirituosa are dedicated teachers, and a central tenet of our vision is celebrating the music of the past while inspiring young musicians of the future.
 Through immersion in a creative rehearsal and performance environment, we aim to stimulate and support promising high school, undergraduate, and graduate level instrumentalists and singers who are curious, open-minded, and committed to exploring original instruments and studying the musical language of the Baroque period.

-Thus far, six talented young musicians have performed alongside Sinfonia Spirituosa as mentees:
+Thus far, seven talented young musicians have performed alongside Sinfonia Spirituosa as mentees:

 - Ben Gardner, violin